 Effects on the hydration force.
 The presence of the solute (in high concentration) may be expected to affect the hydration force.
-Many researchers believe the hydration force to be due to the non-random orientation of water propagating from the interface (Kjellander and Marčelja, 1985a,b).
-Solutes do not hydrogen bond in the same geometry as water, and the solute has a different (usually lower) polarisability.
-One might therefore expect all solutes, at sufficiently high volume fraction, to reduce the hydration repulsion and thus the intra-lamellar stress.
+Many researchers believe the hydration force to be due to the nonrandom orientation of water propagating from the interface (29, 30).
+Solutes do not hydrogen bond in the same geometry as water, and the solute has a different (usually lower) polarizability.
+One might therefore expect all solutes, at sufficiently high volume fraction, to reduce the hydration repulsion and thus the intralamellar stress.
 At equal concentration, a solute with a larger volume would be expected to have a larger effect, all else equal.

 Volumetric effects.
-The volume of solutes (when not negligible in comparison with the volume of water) itself increases the volume of the inter-lamellar solution.
+The volume of solutes (when not negligible in comparison with the volume of water) itself increases the volume of the interlamellar solution.
 If this layer of solution has negative pressure, that suction now acts on a greater thickness of solution, and this increases the lateral stress.
-Except for large volume fractions, this effect is relatively small (Wolfe and Bryant, 1992).
-The molecular volume also affects the steric interaction with membranes, discussed below.
-Finally, one of the most important effects of molecular size is that larger molecules are more likely to be excluded from the inter-lamellar layer.
+Except for large volume fractions, this effect is relatively small (86).
+The molecular volume also affects the steric interaction with membranes, discussed above.
+Finally, one of the most important effects of molecular size is that larger molecules are more likely to be excluded from the interlamellar layer.

-Interactions among solutes, membranes and water.
-After estimating and allowing for the osmotic and volumetric effects, Yoon et al (1998) reported that the disaccharides sucrose and trehalose, at concentrations of several kmol.m-3, reduced the hydration force between dioleylphosphatidylcholine bilayers to a greater extent than did the smaller solutes sorbitol and dimethylsulphoxide.
-The effects of sorbitol and dimethylsulphoxide on the inter-lamellar repulsion were very similar to what these authors calculated from their osmotic and volumetric effects.
+Interactions among solutes, membranes, and water.
+After estimating and allowing for the osmotic and volumetric effects.
+Yoon et al. (90) reported that the disaccharides sucrose and trehalose, at concentrations of several kmol $\cdot$ m-3. reduced the hydration force between dioleoylphosphatidylcholine bilayers to a greater extent than did the smaller solutes sorbitol and dimethyl sulfoxide.
+The effects of sorbitol and dimethyl sulfoxide on the interlamellar repulsion were very similar to what these authors calculated from their osmotic and volumetric effects.
 It should be noted that, at high volume fractions of solute, the effect of solutes makes a bigger difference to a plot of force vs separation than it does to a plot of force vs hydration.
-Yoon et al made comparisons in terms of force-hydration curves.
+Yoon et al. made comparisons in terms of forcehydration curves.
+For all of the effects of solutes discussed above, rather large concentrations (several kmol $\cdot$ m-3 or more) are required to produce substantial effects.
+For intermembrane sugar concentrations of much less than 1 kmol · $m^{-3}$ , the effect on the hydration properties and intermembrane forces for most freezing temperatures is just that predicted from the osmotic effects (90).
 The larger effect of the larger solutes sucrose and trehalose might be because of their increased perturbation of water structure: the volume fractions reached as high as 50% and one would expect substantial disruption of the hydrogen bonding network at these concentrations.
 An alternative explanation is that they are due to specific effects of these solutes on the hydration force.

-Solutes could affect hydration forces either if they were adsorbed onto the membrane-water interface, in which case they would produce an interface with an altered capacity to polarise water and an altered surface mobility, or if they were excluded from the interface and thus created a very high concentration midway between the lamellæ.
-The results of Yoon et al (1998) and Pincet et al (1994) were consistent with the exclusion, to a small extent, of sugars from the region closest to the bilayer surface.
+Solutes could affect hydration forces either if they were adsorbed onto the membrane-water interface, in which case they would produce an interface with an altered capacity to polarize water and an altered surface mobility, or if they were excluded from the interface and thus created a very high concentration midway between the lamellae.

+The results of Yoon et al. (90) were consis-